-In Rialto for Short, we offer upcoming talent a podium once every 3 months on Tuesday evenings at 7:30 PM.
-Film makers have the opportunity to show their short film on our screen this evening.
-The most diverse films can be seen and we have an eye for diversity; every genre and theme is welcome.
+In Rialto for Short we offer up-and-coming talent a stage on Tuesday evenings every three months.
+Filmmakers then get the chance to show their short film on the silver screen.
+All sorts of films can be seen, closely taking diversity in account; every genre and theme is welcome.
 Edgy & rebellious?
 No problem!

 At this moment Rialto has only got room for a limited number of people.
 The reason is obvious.
 But there are probably a lot of people who want to view the nice selection of this program.
 That is why we do our best to show Rialto for Short returns to your home with a special online performance.
 Keep an eye on this website for updates or follow us on Facebook.
 Enjoy!

 Now at Rialto for Short at your home:

 Nicole Tegelaar | Netherlands | 2020 | 14 '| Dutch spoken | English subtitles